gregnordin/ECEn360_Winter2016/README.md

 5. In this new tab or window, navigate to your local folder containing the repository (ECEn360_Winter2016)
 6. Open the desired IPython Notebook file
 7. To execute an input cell in a notebook, place the cursor anywhere in the cell and type return while holding down the shift key

+**Matlab and Python Homework Problems**

+Each homework assignment will contain at least one problem that must be solved on a computer with either Matlab or Python.
+The intent is to continue the initiative begun in your sophmore-level courses to have you learn at least one programming tool.
+Links to computer homework problems are provided in each homework assignment.
+If you are interested, all of the computer homework problems are consolidated on [this page](http://ecenmatlab.groups.et.byu.net/doku.php?id=ecen_360_assignments).